jcwillox/lovelace-paper-buttons-row/README.md

             button:
               background-color: var(--primary-color)
             icon:
-              color: var(--paper-item-icon-active-color) # this will change the icon colour when the entities state is on.
+              color: "#fdd835" # this will change the icon colour when the entities state is on.
             ripple:
               color: orange # colour the ripple effect.